mskegro/mskegro.github.io/project1.md

 - Filtering and extracting specific information
 - Handling incomplete or missing data safely

-For more details see [GitHub Flavored Markdown](https://github.com/mskegro/csci301).
+For more details see [mskegro](https://github.com/mskegro/csci301).

 [Back to Portfolio](./)